 If you’ve never made a time capsule, it’s super simple!
 All you have to do is collect items or other memorabilia from the present and put it away for a set amount of time.
+You can also include a questionnaire with some of the prompts below to see how your musical ideas, concepts, and opinions have changed over time.
 (Just make sure you keep your time capsule somewhere you’re not tempted to peek before you’re supposed to!)

 You can add whatever you like to your clarinet time capsule, but here are a few suggestions to get you started:

 - concert, recital, performance, or teaching photos from this year

 - a list of your current favorite solos, warm-ups, method books, or other music

 - your current clarinet setup

 - write down your musical strengths and weaknesses